tlanclos/Ticket-API/readme.md

 > - `apps/` - all major flask applications that are the entry point to code execution
 >   - `nossl.py` - this app is one that will always respond with a message telling the user to connect via SSL
 >   - `ticketapi.py` - this is the main app that will run all URIs required by the specification of this project
+>   - `genauth.py` - this app is a CLI utility to generate rows in the Authentication column used for authorizing a company